hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

       ```
       The above will re-save `ConnRecord` and `V10CredentialExchange`. `update_existing_records` can be used to handle
       changes where existing records need to be updated, for instance, if a new required field has been added to Marshmallow
       schema.
-The steps/logic for this can be implemented [here](https://github.com/hyperledger/aries-cloudagent-python/blob/473e1053da9fb278d39d2a863598f5671ec51466/aries_cloudagent/commands/upgrade.py#L40) and [here](https://github.com/hyperledger/aries-cloudagent-python/blob/473e1053da9fb278d39d2a863598f5671ec51466/aries_cloudagent/commands/upgrade.py#L131), this will have to be managed every release.
+It is handled here: [link1](https://github.com/hyperledger/aries-cloudagent-python/blob/c97c1ba35168e9ab445ec9328e19350a7ece0d47/aries_cloudagent/commands/upgrade.py#L39) and [link2](https://github.com/hyperledger/aries-cloudagent-python/blob/c97c1ba35168e9ab445ec9328e19350a7ece0d47/aries_cloudagent/commands/upgrade.py#L122) and [link3](https://github.com/hyperledger/aries-cloudagent-python/blob/c97c1ba35168e9ab445ec9328e19350a7ece0d47/aries_cloudagent/commands/upgrade.py#L183), this will have to be managed every release.
-    - `--from-version` is used to specify the ACA-Py version from which to upgrade.
+    - `--from-version` is only required when version information is not there in storage.
+It will be ignored if version is found in storage
     - Also accepts `WalletGroup` arguments

+Update: now follows this [approach](https://github.com/hyperledger/aries-cloudagent-python/pull/1557#issuecomment-996387027).

 Thanks @ianco for suggesting the command approach.
 This is an initial implementation, for now, it can only handle re-save and/or update records but it can be expanded upon. @andrewwhitehead, @swcurran, and @ianco I will appreciate any feedback.
             </td>